How to Plan and Launch a Black Friday Campaign: Tips for Brands and Businesses

 Black Friday Campaign Timeline: From Planning to Execution

-With Black Friday becoming more competitive every year, having a well-organized campaign is essential for brands looking to stand out and maximize sales.
-Whether you’re a seasoned marketer or new to Black Friday planning, this month-by-month timeline will help guide you through the process—from the initial groundwork in September to analyzing the results post-Black Friday.
+With Black Friday becoming more competitive every year, having a well-organized campaign is Planning early is key to competing successfully.
+Here’s a month-by-month guide from September to post-Black Friday.

 September: Initial Planning